jpvazquezz/alpha_funding/README.md

 R: **True**, the cryto investor has more than 14.5x the national investor's (Bova11 and Smal11) return.

-**Hypothesis 2**: The average return of the foreign investor (Dolar, Ether e Bova11) is higher than the average return of the crypto investor
+**Hypothesis 2**: The average return of the foreign investor (Dollar, Ether e Bova11) is higher than the average return of the crypto investor
 R: **False**, the return earned by the crypto investor (0.84) is significantly higher than that of the foreign investor (0.25).

 **Hypothesis 3**: 6.
 Investing 20% in each asset gives a greater return than just investing in national assets